alttch/eva3/doc/lm/macros.rst

 * **lock_id** unique lock id (defined by user)

-Unlike the SYS API :ref:`unlock<s_unlock>` function, this one always returns *True*, even if lock doesn't exist.
+Unlike the SYS API :ref:`unlock<s_unlock>` function, this one always returns *True*, even if the lock does not exist.

 Item functions
 --------------